-To apply to reserve the meeting room please read and agree to the terms of our policy.
+To apply to reserve the Meeting Room please read and agree to the terms of our policy.

 Meeting Room Policy

-The Library provides the use of its meeting room facilities as an additional service to groups and organizations under the conditions established by the Board of Trustees.
+The Library provides the use of its Meeting Room facilities as an additional service to groups and organizations under the conditions established by the Board of Trustees.

-The meeting room is available for use by all groups and organizations, except for-profit organizations.
+The Meeting Room is available for use by all groups and organizations, except for-profit organizations.
 A for-profit organization is one whose primary purpose is the sale of property or services for monetary gain.
-The meeting room is not available for use by individuals.
+The Meeting Room is not available for use by individuals.

-The meeting room may not be used by any group or organization for the following types of functions:
+The Meeting Room may not be used by any group or organization for the following types of functions:

 A. Commercial ventures

-A commercial venture is defined as an activity whose purpose is to promote or cause the sale of property or services for monetary gain or to raise funds (except fund raising for the Library.)
+A commercial venture is defined as an activity whose purpose is to promote or cause the sale of property or services for monetary gain or to raise funds (except fund raising for the Library).

-B. Purely social functions
+B. Private social functions

 Any other activity which would materially and substantially interfere with proper functions of the Library, such as excessive noise, a significant safety hazard or a significant security risk.